COVID-19-AI-Research-Project/xDNN/Projects/Matlab/Documentation/Installation/Installation.md

 # Contributing

-The Peter Moss Acute Myeloid & Lymphoblastic Leukemia AI Research project encourages and welcomes code contributions, bug fixes and enhancements from the Github.
+Peter Moss COVID-19 AI Research Project encourages and welcomes code contributions, bug fixes and enhancements from the Github.

 Please read the [CONTRIBUTING](../../CONTRIBUTING.md "CONTRIBUTING") document for a full guide to forking your repositories and submitting your pull requests.
 You will also find information about your code of conduct on this page.